SUPARCO: Creation

-The past federal ministries of Pakistan initially avoided to fund the space program and engineering education in spite of opportunity available from the United States.
+The past federal ministries of Pakistan initially avoided to fund the space programme and engineering education in spite of opportunity available from the United States.
 The Punjab University was the only university that was undertaking the research in aeronautics in 1957; after the former Soviet Union launched its first satellite in space, the Sputnik 1.

-It was during the development of Apollo program in 1961 when Abdus Salam found an opportunity for Pakistan to start its space program with the foreign funding coming from the United States.
-As NASA launched the Apollo program in competition with the Soviet space program, it recognized the need for scientific data from the upper atmosphere and therefore invited India and Pakistan—two Indian Ocean–bordering states—to participate in related studies and experiments.
+It was during the development of Apollo programme in 1961 when Abdus Salam found an opportunity for Pakistan to start its space programme with the foreign funding coming from the United States.
+As NASA launched the Apollo programme in competition with the Soviet space programme, it recognised the need for scientific data from the upper atmosphere and therefore invited India and Pakistan—two Indian Ocean–bordering states—to participate in related studies and experiments.
 Initially, the engineers from Pakistan Atomic Energy Commission (PAEC) learned rocketry at the Wallops Flight Facility as Abdus Salam worked on getting approval for establishing a commission from the Ayub administration.

 A commission to study the upper atmosphere and rocketry was established under Abdus Salam and Ishrat Usmani as its chairman with nuclear engineers from PAEC, Tariq Mustafa and Salim Mehmud, becoming its first members in 1961 through the "Space Sciences Research Wing" of PAEC.
-The Commission was the first in the Muslim world to start studies in establishing a national space program, and was named as "Space and Upper Atmosphere Research Commission" to represent its purpose and mission on 16 September 1961.
+The Commission was the first in the Muslim world to start studies in establishing a national space programme, and was named as "Space and Upper Atmosphere Research Commission" to represent its purpose and mission on 16 September 1961.

 The Commission working under Abdus Salam was tasked with learning the rocket engineering, and contribution from France and the United States helped start this mission.
-Foundation of the agency made Pakistan the first South Asian country to start a space program.
-Furthermore, a Flight Test Range was established in Sonmiani which is 50 km west of Karachi, from where a program of sounding rocket launches was conducted based on the Nike-Ajax rockets followed by the Judi-Dart program.
+Foundation of the agency made Pakistan the first South Asian country to start a space programme.
+Furthermore, a Flight Test Range was established in Sonmiani which is 50 km west of Karachi, from where a programme of sounding rocket launches was conducted based on the Nike-Ajax rockets followed by the Judi-Dart programme.

 On 7 July 1962, the Commission launched the first rocket, known as "Rehbar-I", which reached the altitude of 80 mi in space.
-The United States publicly supported and hailed the program as the beginning of "a program of continuous cooperation in space research of mutual interest."
+The United States publicly supported and hailed the programme as the beginning of "a programme of continuous co-operation in space research of mutual interest."
 Until 1972, the United States provided training on rocket engines at the Goddard Space Flight Center.
 The ground stations for satellite navigation were set up by the Commission in Karachi and Lahore in 1973, and were visited by the Apollo 17 astronauts.
 In 1973, the Islamabad Ionospheric Station was established at the Quaid-e-Azam University and Landsat ground station was established near Lahore.